-The dry and composting toilet trend
+The dry and urine diverting toilet trend

 Dry toilets are becoming more and more popular.
 Dry toilets are increasingly being used, in particular by weekend and holiday home owners, or as a toilet solution in garden houses or allotments.